 Aquatic Conservation: Marine and Freshwater Ecosystems

-Edited By: Professor Philip J. Boon and Dr John M. Baxter
+Edited By: Professor Philip J. Boon and Professor John M. Baxter

 Online ISSN: 1099-0755

-Please note that effective with the 2011 volume, Aquatic Conservation: Marine and Freshwater Ecosystems will be published in an online-only format.
+Please note that effective with the 2011 volume, Aquatic Conservation: Marine and Freshwater Ecosystems has been published in an online-only format.
 For additional tools visit Author Resources - an enhanced suite of online tools for Wiley Online Library journal authors, featuring Article Tracking, E-mail Publication Alerts and Customized Research Tools.

 You should consult the Journal’s 'Aims and Scope' to ensure that your paper falls within one or more of the areas published by Aquatic Conservation: Marine and Freshwater Ecosystems.
 Whatever the topic, it is important that your paper explains the relevance and application of your work to the conservation and management of aquatic habitats and species.